Busyness and Rest

 ‘Come unto me all who are weary and heavy laden, and I will give you rest’.

-Sam Orr is a Christian Union Staff Worker in Edinburgh
+Sam Orr used to be a Christian Union Staff Worker in Edinburgh.